qasim-feroz/integrations-in-salesforce-pwa/README.md

 git clone --recursive <URL of your repository>
 ```

-We will be using the 2nd method, because we have already added submodule in the repository.
+We will use the 2nd method because we have already added the submodule in the repository.

 <b>For Example:</b>

 ```
 git clone --recursive https://<Your_UserName>@bitbucket.org/nestosh/pwa.git
 ```

-This will clone the code from from the submodule repository.
+This will clone the code from the submodule repository.

 ## Get Started